MSW Admission Process

 - At least a 2.75 overall GPA required, though a 3.0 GPA is preferred

 - A 3.25 or higher GPA for advanced standing applicants in their undergraduate social work courses is preferred

 - Students with an overall GPA below 2.75 may be considered for provisional admission based on a review of the applicant's transcript(s) and the strengths of the other elements on the application.

 - Complete the combined WVU Graduate/School of Social Work application

 - Submit official transcripts for all undergraduate and graduate coursework to the WVU Office of Graduate Admissions at P.O.
 Box 6009, Morgantown, WV 26506 or email@example.com (*note: official transcripts for applicants who attended West Virginia University will be uploaded by WVU Graduate Admissions upon submission of the graduate application).

-- Submit a current resume including employment and volunteer experience
+- Submit a current resume including employment, volunteer experience, including start and end dates.

 - Social Work/Human Service Experience (volunteer or paid)

-This essay is one essential part of the student's admission application.
-This is the student's opportunity to communicate with the Graduate Program Committee members about their professional goals and why a master's degree in social work from WVU will help them achieve those goals.
+This essay is one essential part of the applicant's admission application.
+This is the applicant's opportunity to communicate with the MSW Admission Committee members about their professional goals and why a master's degree in social work from WVU will help them achieve those goals.
 Before submitting, make certain that the essay gives the reader a clear picture of your personal interests, experiences, and professional objectives.
 Please use the headers (Human Services and Community Work, Social work Practice Interests, Professional Ethics, Diversity, Field Internship Requirements, Addendum) and write one to two paragraphs per section.
-Once complete, upload the Admissions Essay to your online application under the “Personal Statement” tab.
+Once complete, upload the Admissions Essay to your online application under the “Statement of Purpose” tab.

 The Admission Essay must address each of the following: